From Diagnosis Through Complications: Disparities in Diabetes Care

 Arshiya A Baig, Matthew R Stutz, Patricia Fernandez Piñeros, Amanda Benitez, Yue Gao, Michael T Quinn, Marla C Solomon, Lisa Sanchez-Johnsen, Deborah L Burnet, Marshall H Chin, Little Village Community Advisory Board, Using photovoice to promote diabetes self-management in Latino patients, Translational Behavioral Medicine, Volume 9, Issue 6, December 2019, Pages 1151–1156, https://doi.org/10.1093/tbm/ibz082

-This content was made possible with support from Medtronic Diabetes, who recognize that a major racial disparity exists in technology use and access in the diabetes community.
+This content was made possible with support from Medtronic Diabetes, an active partner of Beyond Type 1 at the time of publication, who recognize that a major racial disparity exists in technology use and access in the diabetes community.
 Did you know that ethnic minorities are 3x less likely to use technology like a CGM or pump?
 The Medtronic ASK (“Acquire Some Knowledge”) campaign is all about education and raising awareness around this issue.

 Learn more on Medtronic’s ASK campaign here.